Building A Trailer Frame Around The Wheels (Full Width Deck)

 Options for construction of a trailer frame

 The second method is valued because it has more deck space.
 Then, when enclosed, it has a greater interior volume for the same trailer length.
-Also, in some situations, like the drive-over fender trailer above, the greater width allows loading of wide cargo that won’t fit in the legal width trailer using a straight frame.
+Also, in some situations, like the drive-over fender trailer above, the greater width allows loading of wide cargo that will not fit in the legal width trailer using a straight sides frame.

 Differences In Trailer Frame Construction